rgerkin/mathiasverraes.github.com/_posts/2014-03-22-small-controlled-experiments.markdown

 As an aside:

 Humans favour courses of action that have a well-known, limited set of potential gains, with an unknown, unlimited potential cost.
 We ignore this cost because it is invisible.
-In "Thinking, Fast and Slow", Daniel Kahneman refers a lot to the brain's habit of ignoring the unseen, and calls this "What you see is all there is".
+In **"Thinking, Fast and Slow"**, Daniel Kahneman refers a lot to the brain's habit of ignoring the unseen, and calls this "What you see is all there is".

 The opposite is a course of action that has a well-known, limited potential cost, with an unknown, unlimited potential gain.
-In "Antifragile", borrowing from the finance world, Nicholas N. Taleb calls this "optionality".
+In "[Antifragile](/2013/08/antifragile-nassim-nicholas-taleb/)", borrowing from the finance world, Nicholas N. Taleb calls this "optionality".
 Keep this in mind: many many very small experiments with a very limited cost, will eventually produce totally unexpected outcomes.